Northern Epirus Liberation Front: German occupation

+Following the departure of the Italo–German forces, Napoleon Zervas intended to liberate Northern Epirus as well, and for this reason, he maintained active contact with MAVI as a primary Northern Epirote liberation organization.

-In February 1944 the regions that were under the control of the Northern Epirote resistance were taken over by the Partisans of FNC.
-The last recorded action was during October 1944 when an Epirote band ambushed German troops and captured their officers.
+In February 1944, the regions that were under the control of the Northern Epirote resistance were taken over by the Partisans of FNC.
+The last recorded action was during October 1944, when an Epirote band ambushed German troops and captured their officers.
 However, due to diplomatic failure of the British mission and unprovoked actions of the communist resistance (of Enver Hoxha), MAVI was doomed.

 Aftermath

 In Axis-supported Balli Kombëtar attacks and crimes against villages and towns, over 2,000 Greeks were killed, 5,000 imprisoned, and 2,000 taken hostages to concentration camps.
 Moreover, 15,000 homes, schools and churches were destroyed.

 Attacks in 80s and 90s

-In 1983, a car bomb destroyed a car for the Albanian ambassador in Greece (but no one was injured), and on 10 April 1994, when two Albanian officers were killed in a border post on the Greek-Albanian border, responsibility was claimed by a far-right paramilitary organization which had the same name.
+In 1983, a car bomb destroyed a car for the Albanian ambassador in Greece (but no one was injured), and on 10 April 1994, when two Albanian officers were killed in a border post on the Greek–Albanian border, responsibility was claimed by a far-right paramilitary organization which had the same name.
 Days later, the Albanian authorities arrested six ethnic Greek militants on charges of promoting separatism and suspect ties with the Greek Intelligence services.
 On 18 March 1995, the Greek authorities arrested near Delvinaki seven passengers of two cars, including Fredis Beleris, after finding in the cars' trunks nine Kalashnikov automatic weapons, two pistols, bayonets, camouflage, radio, and hoods.
 The Kathimerini journalist Stavros Tzimas in his book Στον αστερισμό του εθνικισμού said: "There was no doubt that the arrested men were planning to attack a military target, which was the Llongo camp, a short distance from the border.
 It was also revealed that it was roughly the same group, or at least some of its members, that had struck in Peshkëpi."
+The group of ethnic Greek expatriates (omogeneis) and a few mainland Greeks subsequently faced domestic legal prosecution in Greece.
+This judicial process and its ultimate legal outcome, along with the broader implications of the border incident, later became the subject of official legislative review during a Greek Parliamentary Assembly session in June 1995.

 However, there is no clear link between the two organizations.
 According to press reports the World War II resistance organization, probably disbanded during the 1940s.
 The group claims responsibility for a car bombing in the Albanian embassy in Attica, Greece, which left no victims.